Clun: History

-The 14th-century pack horse bridge that crosses the river connecting Saxon Clun to Norman Clun has given rise to a local saying: "whoever crosses Clun Bridge comes back sharper than he went".
+The 14th-century Clun Bridge, a pack horse bridge that crosses the river connecting Saxon Clun to Norman Clun, has given rise to a local saying: "whoever crosses Clun Bridge comes back sharper than he went".

 Clun Mill located to the north of the town is nicknamed the "malevolent mill" on account of numerous deaths having been recorded there and occupants disappearing after purchasing it.
 Last used around 1920, it opened as a youth hostel in 1932.

 Geography

 The town's name is taken from that of the River Clun (Colunwy), which flows from west to east through the settlement.
 The Clun Valley is dominated by agriculture, though some areas of woodland remain.
 The River Unk joins the Clun just to the west of the town.

 The A488 and B4368 roads cross in the town of Clun.
 Craven Arms, Bishop's Castle and Ludlow are the neighbouring Shropshire towns, and Knighton, which is in Wales, is 7 mi to the south.
 Nearby is Offa's Dyke and the Offa's Dyke Path.
 Clun Forest is to the west of the town, further upstream of the Rivers Unk and Clun.
 The Jack Mytton Way passes through the town as does the Shropshire Way and further significant historic routes pass through the area.

 Clun, in the "Clun Valley", surrounded by agricultural lands in the early 20th century.

 The town centre on the north bank of the River Clun lies 185 m above sea level while the oldest part of the settlement, by St George's Church on the south bank, is a little more elevated, at 193 m.
 Between the two, Clun Bridge 181 m above sea level) carries the A488 and B4368 routes across the river.

 In addition to Clun Bridge there is also a ford further downstream, at Waterloo, which has recently been made usable to most motor vehicles, A third crossing point, a footbridge just upstream of Clun Bridge, connects the town's main car park to the castle grounds.

 The population of the civil parish of Clun was 1,184 as measured by the 2011 census.
 The population of the town is considerably less than that of its much wider parish, recorded as just 680 people in 2011, compared with 642 in 2001; this is a population normally associated with that of a village in modern-day England.
 It is said that the population of the town is now smaller than it was during the flourishing days of the wool trade in England centuries ago.
 The town is the smallest in Shropshire and is smaller than many villages in the county.
 It is also the only town in Shropshire never to have had a railway line or station.

 The electoral division of Clun covers a much wider area than the civil parish and the population of this division recorded at the 2011 census was 3,964.